Thru Node: Enterprise-Grade MFT Agent

 Installation & Deployment

-1. Create a Thru Node in the web portal and download it.
+1. Create a Thru Node in the web portal and download the installation script.

 Upgrading Thru Nodes

-Internal and Remote Automated File Transfer Use Cases
+Internal and External Automated File Transfer Use Cases

 Between Systems on a Network